Esri/TRIRIGA-Indoors-FME-ETL/README.md

 The **Input CAD Layer Mapping Template File** is used to:

-1)  For Levels, it supplies these columns
+1. For Levels, it supplies these columns

-    a.  name
+    1. name
-    b.  name_short
+    2. name_short
-    c.  description
+    3. description
-    d.  access_type
+    4. access_type
-    e.  level_number
+    5. level_number
-    f.  vertical order
+    6. vertical order
-    g.  elevation/height
+    7. elevation/height

-2)  For Details, it uses the "DETAILS" column to filter the CAD layers used
+2. For Details, it uses the "DETAILS" column to filter the CAD layers used
 > (start reviewing here again)

-3)  For Facilities, it supplies the
+3. For Facilities, it supplies the

-    a.  elevation information that is neither in the CAD file nor TRIRIGA
+    1. elevation information that is neither in the CAD file nor TRIRIGA
-    b.  rotation
+    2. rotation

 Correlate buildings, floors, spaces, and linework in CAD and TRIRIGA to the Facilities, Levels, Units, Areas, and Details feature classes and tables in the Indoors Model.

 #### Target Indoors Geodatabase